vignesh8ireddy/JavaScript/12 Closure Interview Questions.md

 ### Q1: What is Closure in Javascript?
-**Ans**: A function along with reference to its outer environment together forms a closure.
+A function along with reference to its outer environment together forms a closure.
 Or in other words, A Closure is a combination of a function and its lexical scope bundled together.
 eg:
 ```js
 function outer() {